Bug report #6723

 This is inconsistent, it will crash on some occasions but not on others.

 However, what is consistent is that it is the only time Qgis crashes when pasting multiple features.

 Usually, the source file layer is a KML file and the destination file layer is SHP.
 They have different column names (since the column names in a KML produced by Google Earth are preset to Name and Description).
 The shapefiles I use generally have two columns, Name and Caption, both 80 character text columns.

 There's no point in me sending you sample data, since I can't make it consistently crash with the same data on different occasions.

-#5 Updated by Patrick Dunford almost 8 years ago
+#5 Updated by Patrick Dunford over 8 years ago

 - multiple item paste can crash Qgis

 - multiple item paste does not paste all the selected features.